datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 :	$14.50 per user (average) $145 a month

 **Enterprise**
-:	Billed annually
+:	Billed annually.
+Contact their [sales team](https://www.atlassian.com/enterprise/contact?formType=pricing-quotes) to get a quote about a product or service.

 ### Rate Limits
 The JIRA API is limited to 500 API requests per 5 minutes.
-Once you exceed this limit, calls will return HTTP status 429 and a message telling you that you've been limited.
+Once you exceed this limit, calls will return HTTP status `429` and a message telling you that you've been limited.

 Also as a means of preventing room "spam", API methods that involve sending messages to rooms or individual people are limited to 30 requests per minute.